- from Water

 Check It Out!

-Water has three states—solid, liquid, and gas.
-Can you spot each phase in this photo of Earth?
+Water has three states, or phases: solid, liquid, and gas.
+Which phases can you spot in this photo of Earth?

 Solid water is ice, including the frozen, white caps at the top and bottom of the world.
 Blue oceans, lakes, and seas contain liquid water.
-White, swirling clouds are made of tiny drops of water, which has evaporated from Earth’s surface.
+White swirling clouds are made of tiny drops of water, which has evaporated from Earth’s surface.
 Water that has evaporated is called water vapor, a gas.

 Even microscopic life needs water to survive.
 Many single-celled organisms thrive in wet areas, such as ponds.
 They are basically floating bags of water, some with tiny hairs or tails for swimming, and their cell walls hold in their innards.
 The innards are light-sensitive and contain digested food particles and genetic material. ▶